On the surface, romance can seem like an easy genre to write in. However, knowing how to write a compelling romance novel takes skill and practice.

 - Writing the story

-Squibler is a book writing software that can help you with all of these.
+Squibler is an AI book-writing software that can help you with all of these.
 It has a place for notes, research, your book’s actual content, and everything in between.

-It teaches you how to write a book in the most efficient way possible.
+It teaches you how to write a book in the most efficient way possible with AI.
 This will have you on your way to publishing before the novel starts dragging on for months or even years.
 In the end, this will make you a better writer.

-The drag and drop feature for your chapters and scenes means you don’t have to worry about writing in chronological order.
-Write whatever you want, whenever you want, and reorganize later.
+Squibler is equipped with advanced organization features.
+It is not just a writing editor, but also a place where you can format, organize, and collaborate with authors and editors.
+It offers a lot more than just writing.
+The drag-and-drop feature for your chapters and scenes means you don’t have to worry about writing in chronological order.
+You can write whatever you want, whenever you want, and reorganize later.

 Squibler also offers assistance when it comes time to publish.
 Once finished, you can export your manuscript to PDF, Kindle, or print publishing formats.

 Most book writing software helps you publish, but not many include print publishing as an option within the software.
 This is where Squibler is powerful and unique.